-Built in 1965, Sharples Hall houses approximately 100 upperclassmen in four-person, single-sex pods on three co-ed floors.
+Built in 1965, Sharples Hall houses approximately 100 students in single-sex pods on three co-ed floors.
 It is located between Moll and Kapelski halls, all three of which face Memorial Field.

 Each pod in Sharples Hall has its own private bathroom.
-There is also a lounge and coin-operated laundry facility on each floor of the air-conditioned building.
+There are also lounges and laundry facilities in this air-conditioned building.

 - Approximate room dimensions are 15'8" x 11'2"